rstudio/visual-markdown-editing/docs/technical.md

 ### Citations from Zotero

 If you are using a BibTeX bibliography (.bib extension) you can also insert citations directly from [Zotero](https://zotero.org) libraries.
+See the [Using Zotero](additional#using-zotero) article for in depth details on connecting RStudio to your Zotero library.

-To set this up, add a `zotero` YAML metadata field to your document (or to your `index.Rmd` for bookdown projects).
+Once you've done the required setup, add the `zotero` YAML metadata field to your documents (or to your `index.Rmd` for bookdown projects).
 For example:

 ``` yaml
 ---